Posts Tagged ‘English’

 Dear professor Koh,

 In your “1998 Frankel Lecture: Bringing International Human Rights Home” you urged us “to promote obedience to international law” and told us that “we have a duty not simply to observe transnational legal process, but to try to influence it.”
 This is what I’m going to do, try to influence the U.S. through you.
-As a philosopher I am not convinced by your above arguments, I’ll have a couple of questions and two suggestions for improvement of the International Law.
+As a philosopher I am not convinced by your above arguments.
+I’ll have a couple of questions and two suggestions for improvement of the International Law.

 Imagine that the relatives of Osama bin Laden disagree with your legal argument and wish to challenge it in a court of law, as they told New York Times.
 Is there any court where they can do that?